Social Media

 • Don’t whistle

-During the seventh month, some families may get the kids to wear a small red triangular religious pendant (within the pendant are religious papers from the temple) to their shirts to protect them during this month.
+During the seventh month, some families may get the kids to wear a small red triangular religious pendant to their shirts to protect them during this month.
+Within the pendant are religious papers from the temple.
 Some people keep the paper in their wallets and others wear religious bracelets during this time.

 2024 Hungry Ghost Festival guide